worldmusic/worldmusic.github.io/chapters/nielsen-vallejo-playlist-2022/index.md

 ### "The First House in Connaught/The Copper Plate Reel" by Séamus Ennis

-This reel----a traditional Irish dance form in a quick duple meter----is among those collected and performed by Séamus Ennis.
+This reel---a traditional Irish dance form in a quick duple meter---is among those collected and performed by Séamus Ennis.
 Ennis collected thousands of Irish tunes and he performed on the uilleann pipe that is featured in this example.
 Ennis gathered music from across Ireland for